gap-system/gap/INSTALL.md

 for GAP 4.X.Y.
 The `<timestamp>` is updated whenever there is a change to the GAP system or any package.

-If you use Unix or OS X, you can use the `.tar.gz`, `.tar.bz2` or `.zip` archives containing the GAP source distribution.
+If you use Unix (including OS X), you can use the `.tar.gz`, `.tar.bz2` or `.zip` archives containing the GAP source distribution.
 Such archive will unpack to the directory named `gap4rX`.

 If you use Windows, then use the `.exe` installer which contains binaries for GAP and some packages and provides the standard installation procedure.